Machine Learning applied to asteroid dynamics: Applications to Solar System small bodies

 \citet{aljbaae_2021} applied a Time-Series prediction with Neural Networks in {\it Python} with {\it Keras} to identify non-chaotic behavior of spacecraft close to the asteroid (99942) Apophis during its exceptionally close approach with Earth on 2029 April 13, at about 38 000 km from the Earth’s center.
 The authors classify orbits based on a relationship between the difficulty in the prediction and the stability.
-This method is able to isolate the most regular orbits that could be stable in the system.
-A good correlation was found between the Time-Series prediction approach and {\it MEGNO} \citep{cincotta_2000} or the Perturbation Map of type II (PMap) \citep{sanchez_2017, sanchez_2019}.
+This method can isolate the most regular orbits that could be stable in the system.
+A good correlation was found between the Time-Series prediction approach and {\it MEGNO} \citep{cincotta_2000} or the Perturbation Map of type II (PMap) \citep{sanchez_2017, sanchez_2019}. \citet{pugliatti_2020} adopted a CNN approach for the small-body shape recognition task.
+The authors obtained very good performances of their model, with a precision of 98.52\%.
+Meaningful results are also presented with varying illumination conditions.

+Finally, \citet{2022MNRAS.511.2218L} recently used $ANN$ to predict the trajectories of the 2:3 Neptune resonators over periods of $\simeq$ 20000 yrs.
+The outcome of the model can predict the resonant angle with an accuracy as small as of a few degrees.
+This approach, faster that standard numerical methods, can help in identifying populations of KBOs to be discovered in future surveys.

-If we extend the field to include detection and imaging of small bodies, a series of related papers have been published in the last years. \citet{2019MNRAS.486.4158D} created {\it DeepStreaks} in 2019, a convolutional neural network, deep-learning system designed to efficiently identify streaking fast-moving near-Earth objects identified in the Zwicky Transient Facility (ZTF), a wide-field, time-domain survey.
-The method cut human involvement in the streak detection process in half, from several hours to less than 10 minutes every day.
+If we extend the field to include the detection and imaging of small bodies, a series of related papers have been published in the last years. \citet{2019MNRAS.486.4158D} created {\it DeepStreaks} in 2019, a convolutional neural network, deep-learning system designed to efficiently identify streaking fast-moving near-Earth objects identified in the Zwicky Transient Facility (ZTF), a wide-field, time-domain survey.
+The method cut human involvement in the streak detection process by orders of magnitude, from several hours to less than 10 minutes every day.

-\citet{2021AJ....161..218D} also developed {\it Tails}, an open-source deep-learning framework for the identification and localization of comets in the image data of the Zwicky Transient Facility (ZTF). {\it Tails} employs a custom EfficientDet-based architecture and is capable of finding comets in single images in near real-time (see figure~(\ref{Fig: Comet_ANN} for an example of images used to train the $ANN$.
-Information on the $ANN$ architecture is available in figure (1) of \citet{2021AJ....161..218D}).
+\citet{2021AJ....161..218D} also developed {\it Tails}, an open-source deep-learning framework for the identification and localization of comets in the image data of the Zwicky Transient Facility (ZTF). {\it Tails} employs a custom EfficientDet-based architecture and is capable of finding comets in single images in near-real-time (see figure~(\ref{Fig: Comet_ANN}) for an example of images used to train the {\it ANN}.
+Information on the {\it ANN} architecture is available in figure (1) of \citet{2021AJ....161..218D}).
 This includes the first AI-assisted discovery of a comet (C/2020 T2) and the recovery of a comet (P/2016 J3 = P/2021 A3).